enoodle/Dreams/README.md

 `SPARK=true`
 `SPARK_URL=http://sparkstaging.midburn.org/api/userlogin`

+Also one request was that the spark would know when we update the list of people - make sure you set the `SPARK_PEOPLE_URL`

 ## Ability to Show/Edit Point of Contact
 We've added the ability to show a contact person from art-department for the dream-creator in the dream page.
 This field is editable by admin/guide users only.